openjs-foundation/cross-project-council/conduct/COC_POLICY.md

 ## Enforcement

-The CPC delegates enforcement of the CoC to the CoC Enforcement Team.
+The CPC delegates enforcement of the CoC to the CoC Team.

 Projects may opt-in to enforce the CoC themselves provided they meet the requirements [described below][delegation to projects].
-However, reportees, victims, and offenders may escalate an issue to the CoC Enforcement Team at any point in the process to avoid a conflict of interest and appeal the decision up to thirty (30) days after a response to the complaint was provided if they believe that the process was not followed properly.
+However, reportees, victims, and offenders may escalate an issue to the CoC Team at any point in the process to avoid a conflict of interest and appeal the decision up to thirty (30) days after a response to the complaint was provided if they believe that the process was not followed properly.

 For spaces managed by the Foundation, complaints can be forwarded to report@openjsf.org and will be investigated by the Cross Project Council (CPC) or its delegates.